St Denis’ Church

-The local volunteers are Nicola Jenkins, Sebastian Kindersley, John Lanchbery and Peter Mann; Steve Rothwell (for the PCCC) is also part of the Group (with Philippa Pearson deputising if Steve can't make the meetings).
+The local volunteers are Nicola Jenkins, Sebastian Kindersley, John Lanchbery and Peter Mann.
+The PCCC is also part of the Group.

 They organise – weather permitting! – churchyard tidy-ups, which follow, as closely as is practical given the constraints of volunteer time and weather, a churchyard management plan devised by Rob Mungovan, Ecology Officer at SCDC, for the ideal grass cutting times throughout the year – there's a link below to the plan.

 In 2013, we were fortunate to obtain a scythe mower to help cut the long grass in late summer.

 ▲ St Denis, East Hatley - blessing of the new mower, 9 June 2013.

 ▲ The Taizé Service in St Denis on 7 September 2011 – the first event in the church for 52 years.

 ▲ Tidying up St Denis' churchyard, 14 August 2011.